polypheny/PolyNOM/docs/overview.md

 The Polypheny Native Object Mapper (PolyNOM) ecosystem is structured into four layers:

 1. **Instances**
-   Deployments of the Polypheny database management system.
+   Deployment of the Polypheny database management system.

 2. **Applications**
    Individual applications that operate on an instance of Polypheny.